Les Déserts

-Les Déserts (/fr/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Les Déserts (/fr/; Savoyard: Lou Dézèr) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

 Les Déserts has a humid continental climate (Köppen climate classification Dfb) closely bordering on a subarctic climate (Dfc).
 The average annual temperature in Les Déserts is 6.2 C. The average annual rainfall is 1652.2 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 14.6 C, and lowest in January, at around -1.3 C. The highest temperature ever recorded in Les Déserts was 32.5 C on 27 June 2019; the coldest temperature ever recorded was -24.0 C on 5 February 2012.